labsyspharm/python-novice-gapminder/_episodes/02-variables.md

 ## Python can be used as a simple calculator

-*   The usual mathematical operations are supported
+*   The usual mathematical operations are supported (we will go into more detail on this later)
 *   Two main kinds of number: `int` for integers, and `float` for numbers with decimals.
 *   Exponents use `**`